Links checked 27/10/2022

-Veganism is the word given to living in a way that reflects our opposition to the violence inherent in all of the use to which our species subjects individuals of all other species, and in favour of justice for all sentient inhabitants of this planet we share.
+Veganism is the word given to living in a way that reflects our opposition to the violence inherent in all of the uses to which our species subjects individuals of all other species, promoting justice for all sentient inhabitants of this planet we share.
 As a consequence, if it is possible, vegans do not cause needless harm in order to obtain any substance or service that they may require for any purpose.
 The bare minimum of this call for justice is to stop using other individuals’ lives and bodies as ‘food’, clothing, ingredients, commodities, ‘entertainment’, or in any other way because every use of them requires us to disregard their most fundamental right to own their lives and their bodies.

 ‘Vegan diet’ – what does it actually mean?

 The term ‘vegan diet’ is bandied about a great deal with different levels of understanding and consequent interpretations, and this lends credence to the widespread misunderstanding of veganism as a menu choice.
 It is not a menu choice.
 As a consequence of their decision not to harm other individuals, vegans consume a 100% plant diet in addition to securing non animal-derived alternatives to every other substance or service they require in their daily lives.
 Not all who eat 100% plant diets are necessarily vegan (they may use other individuals in other areas of their lives), but all vegans consume 100% plants.

 Much is written by those seeking to undermine veganism for various agenda of their own (generally vested interest or simply ill-informed), but the main counter argument that could potentially find justification, would be if humans actually needed to consume animal substances for health.
 However, as time passes, more and more health authorities stand up to be counted by proclaiming the health benefits of plant nutrition, providing impressive statistics in respect of reduced risks of contracting killer conditions such as heart disease, cancer, diabetes, osteoporosis and many others that are currently swamping healthcare systems throughout the world.